sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-at.md

 Type: `boolean`\
 Default: `false`

-You can also check positive index access.
+This rule only check negative indexes by default, but you can also check positive indexes by setting `checkAllIndexAccess` to `true`.

 Example: